I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff

 When I was in high school in the late '80s, everyone in my crowd of "more metal than thou" friends would constantly try to out-do each other by being the first to discover the newest and most obscure heavy metal bands on the scene.
 After each weekend of scrounging in record shops, flipping through metal fanzines, and listening to college metal radio programs, a typical Monday morning conversation at school went something like, "Dude, have you heard (name of band)?
 They're from (far-away foreign country) and they sound like (famous band) crossed with (famous band)!"
-I imagine that such games of one-upmanship probably continue among metal heads to this day, though I'm sure that the Internet has made making "new" discoveries so much easier!
+I imagine that such games of one-upmanship must still continue among metal heads to this day, though I imagine that the existence of the Internet makes it much easier to make "new" discoveries.

-If Lucifer's Hammer had existed back in the good ol' days, dropping their name would've probably scored me some serious "scene points."
+If Lucifer's Hammer had existed back in the good ol' days, dropping their name would've definitely scored me some serious "scene points."
 This quartet hails from Chile, land of empanadas (and birthplace of Slayer's Tom Araya!) and their decidedly old-school sound is a nice blend of Iron Maiden and Angel Witch's early NWOBHM stylin's with a healthy dose of dark deviltry ala Mercyful Fate for that extra sinister flavor.
 The band formed in 2012 and they've just released their second full-length album, Time Is Death, through the true-metal specialists at Stormspell Records.
 Everything about this release simply screams "retro," right down to the cool-as-hell cover art depicting a hooded figure clutching an hourglass in one hand while some obviously-doomed souls writhe in flames.
 It set the proper mood before I even pressed "play!"